bradendubois/do-calculus/wiki/pages/Deconfounding Sets.md

 ## Usage of Deconfounding Sets

-Finding a deconfounding set can be helpful, but any [[probability queries involving interventions|Probability Queries]] automatically handles deconfounding.
+Finding a deconfounding set can be helpful, but any [[probability queries involving interventions|Probability Queries]] automatically handle deconfounding.
 An easy check to verify each deconfounding set:

 ```python
 from do.API import Do